Children attending our Casa program must turn 3 years of age by December 31st of the enrolling year.

-The children experience the benefits of the regular Montessori program, but are offered other learning opportunities with their teachers.
-A variety of enriching extracurricular work is a part of their day – plentiful and varied art work, baking, trips to the library, and numerous activities for outdoor play.
+The children experience the benefits of the regular Montessori program and are offered other learning opportunities with their teachers.
+A variety of enriching extracurricular work is a part of their day – plentiful and varied artwork, daily practice of Yoga & Mindfulness, daily French lessons, baking, trips to the library, and numerous activities for outdoor play.
 Boardwalk Montessori School is fully licensed by the Ministry of Education and meets the requirement of two hours of outdoor play per day, weather permitting.
 The children will take part in organized games, nature walks, yoga and playtime at our local park and on our rooftop facility.
 The greater part of their academic work is completed in the morning session.

 This area of the curriculum invites the child to work on life skills that encourage independence, concentration coordination and attention to detail.
 These essential skills support the child in skill development in all other areas of the classroom.
 The Practical Life exercises are very attractive to the children and are the vehicle for many children to begin to make choices of their own.
 The exercises relate to daily living tasks that are familiar to children such as dressing themselves and caring for their environment.